Asian stocks rise after Wall Street record on trade truce

 BEIJING — Most Asian stock markets rose Tuesday after Wall Street’s benchmark hit a new high following the latest truce in the costly U.S.-Chinese trade war.

 Tokyo and Sydney rose, while Shanghai was unchanged.
-Hong Kong rose strongly in early trading despite protests over a proposed extradition law that prompted police to use tear gas to clear streets.
+Hong Kong advanced despite protests over a proposed extradition law that prompted police to use tear gas to clear streets.

 Investors were encouraged by the agreement between Presidents Donald Trump and Xi Jinping of China at a weekend meeting of the Group of 20 major economies to resume trade negotiations.
-That optimism came despite forecasters’ warnings the two sides still face the same differences that caused talks to break down in May.
+Forecasters warned, however, the two sides still face the same differences that caused talks to break down in May.

 Also Monday, the Trump administration ratcheted up tensions with the European Union by proposing additional tariffs on $4 billion of European imports in a dispute over subsidies to aircraft manufacturers.